clayne/FROST-Fast/README.md

 **NPCs Travel**

-**Unequip Pipboy**

-**Crafting Highlight Fix**
+**Remove Low Health Blur**

+Removes the blur applied when the player's health is low, but keeps the blur when the player's head is crippled.

 **Death effects Removed**

 Removes the intense blur applied upon death.

-**Screen Blur Removal - Low Health Only**

-Removes the intense blur applied when the player's health is low, but keeps the blur when the player's head is crippled.

 **Real Time Death (No Slow mo) - 20 seconds**